12 Top-Rated Resorts in Lake Placid, NY

 Rooms here are clean and comfortable, though they do not offer much in terms of local character.
 What you will find here are standard resort chain-style rooms, but they certainly do the job if you want a spacious, comfortable, and clean room.

 In terms of amenities, the Hampton Inn & Suites Lake Placid offers its guests free hot breakfast, as well as an on-site restaurant.
 An indoor pool is available, too, though guests do take full advantage of the beach location right on the lake.
 A fitness center is available, as well.

 The patio of the resort offers beautiful views, whether you're having a coffee in the morning or reading a book in the afternoon.
-For those who want to explore all the best things to do in Lake Placid, the resort is two blocks from Main Street, and a short distance to the Olympic Conference Center.
+For those who want to explore all the best things to do in Lake Placid, the resort is two blocks from Main Street and a short distance to the Olympic Conference Center.

 Address: 801 Mirror Lake Drive, Lake Placid, New York

-Best Time to Visit Resorts in Lake Placid, NY - Historical Climate Averages
+Lake Placid, NY - Climate Chart

 |Average minimum and maximum temperatures for Lake Placid, NY in °C|

 |-3 -15||-1 -14||4 -9||11 -2||19 4||23 9||26 12||24 11||19 7||13 1||6 -4||0 -12|

 |Average monthly precipitation totals for Lake Placid, NY in mm.|